An Empirical Study of End-to-End Video-Language Transformers with Masked Visual Modeling: Experimental Setup of Downstream Tasks

 \subsection{Text-To-Video Retrieval}

 For text-to-video retrieval, similar to visual-text matching (VTM) during pre-training, we treat corresponding video-text pairs in the same batch as positives and all other pairwise combinations as negatives.
-We adopt a fully-connected (FC) layer (FC$^\text{T2V}$) over the VidL representation $h^\text{c}$ of the \texttt{[CLS]} token to learn through classification:
+We adopt a fully-connected (FC) layer (FC$^\text{T2V}$) over the VidL representation $h^\text{c}$ of the \texttt{[CLS]} token to learn through classification: where $h^\text{c}_\text{pos}$ or $h^\text{c}_\text{neg}$ is $h^\text{c}$ of positive or negative pairs.
+In particular, we use pre-trained FC$^\text{VTM}$ for zero-shot text-to-video retrieval and to initialize FC$^\text{T2V}$ for further fine-tuning on each downstream text-to-video retrieval task.